Towhid0845/interview-questions/React.md

 ## Compare the useState and useReducer hooks in React.
 - `useState` is suitable for simple state logic, providing a variable and function to update it.
 - `useReducer` is better for complex state logic that involvs multiple sub-values or when the next state depends on the previous one, as it lets you manage local state of complex components with a reducer function.

-## What are the features of React JS ?
-1. **JSX:** It serves as a syntax extension to JavaScript, facilitating the combination of HTML structures with JavaScript code within React files.
-2. **Components:** A block of code that is dedicated to a smaller UI portion.
-Otherwords, we can divide a UI into multiple coding block so the we cand reuse it.
-3. **Virtual DOM:** React employs a Virtual DOM, which is a lightweight representation of the actual DOM stored in memory.
-This approach allows React to selectively update only the relevant parts of the real DOM when the state of an object changes.
-4. **Data Binding:** React adopts a one-way data-binding approach, ensuring a modular and efficient structure.
-Unidirectional data flew signifies that in a React app, child components are often nested within parent components.
-5. **High Performance:** React's high performance is driven by its ability to update only the components that undergo changes, rather than refreshing the entire set.
-This results in significantly faster web applications.

-##